How to Get Last Supper Tickets in Milan

 There are just two main issues when getting Last Supper tickets through the official site.
 First of all, the site is quite hard to use, and you need to register before doing anything.
 Second, tickets are not refundable, and there is no mention on how to reschedule tickets in case your plans change.

-2) Skip The Line Last Supper Tours
+2) Skip-The-Line Last Supper Tours

 As I said, there are many ways to get Last Supper tickets, but they all require a little work.
 If you are visiting last minute, your best and easiest bet will be booking a skip-the-line Last Supper tour.